coderefinery/sphinx-lesson/md-and-rst.rst

 ReST directives are done like this::

-  .. exercise:: Optional title, some default otherwise
+  .. challenge:: Optional title, some default otherwise
      :option: value

      This is the body